 Also, make sure to keep an eye out for special discounts.
 Many car insurance companies offer lower rates for good driving habits, low mileage driving, taking a driver’s ed course and bundling home and auto insurance.

-You can handle all of the quote-hunting yourself, but to speed up the process you might want to try a comparison site, like SmartFinancial or Assurance.
+You can handle all of the quote-hunting yourself, but to speed up the process you might want to try a comparison site, like SmartFinancial.
 You’ll only need to provide your information once to be presented with offers from a bunch of different companies.

 5. Look into each new insurer

 An insurance policy may look good at a glance, but the fine print can be a killer.
 Before you sign on to a new policy with another insurance company, make sure you go over it thoroughly.